Why are annual physical and wellness exams important?

 Preventative screenings are typically covered by your insurance

 Your annual wellness exam provides you and your doctor the opportunity to assess and monitor your overall health.
 And, because it’s the one service that insurance doesn’t apply to your deductible, the beginning of the year is the best time to get your annual exam.
 While most insurance pays for one preventive visit per year, we suggest reviewing what your plan covers and confirm that you are eligible to receive services.
 Then, give us a call at 253-848-5951 or log in to your online mySFM account to schedule your annual physical.

-You can also learn more about how often you should see your doctor here.
+Learn more about how often you should see your doctor for wellness exams and physicals.